Travel and British Studies

 How difficult is it to learn how to travel in Europe if I've never done it before?

 Travel in Europe is easy to figure out and affordable to execute.
 Take a look at www.raileurope.com just to get a quick idea about the range of travel destinations you can choose with the train as your mode of transport.

 What about flying around Europe?
 Do people do that a lot or do they mostly use trains?

-The UK and Europe are not linked all over with low cost air service, so many students now travel both by trains and by plane.
-If you are planning to travel longer distances during your travel times, paying for a plane ticket may be your best choice.
+The UK and Europe are now linked all over with low cost air service, so many students now travel both by trains and by plane.
+If you are planning to travel longer distances during your travel time, paying for a plane ticket may be your best choice.
 The following sites can help you get an idea of the options and prices available for air travel - Ryan Air, Easy Jet, Aerlingus.

 Where will I stay when I travel on my own?
-Are there hostels or what?